Ed-Fi-Alliance-OSS/Ed-Fi-Analytics-Middle-Tier/src/EdFi.AnalyticsMiddleTier.Tests/readme.md

 `POSTGRES_HOST` = The host to connect to.
 `POSTGRES_DATABASE_DS32` = The PostgreSQL database with Data Standard 3.2 to connect to.
 Remember, all data here will be deleted.
 `POSTGRES_DATABASE_DS33` = The PostgreSQL database with Data Standard 3.3 to connect to.
 Remember, all data here will be deleted.
+`POSTGRES_DATABASE_DS40` = The PostgreSQL database with Data Standard 4.0 to connect to.
+Remember, all data here will be deleted.
 `POSTGRES_PORT` = Port used to get connected to Postgres.
 `POSTGRES_USER` = The username to connect with.
 `POSTGRES_PASS` = The password to connect with.